This post contains Affiliate Links. For more info, you can check out my Affiliate Disclosure page.

 Pinterest has always been a puzzle for me because one day I see a hike in traffic and on another day, I rarely see any of them.

 I am sure you must have felt the same.
-Its kinda make me scratch my head to figure out what this mystery is all about.
+It kinda makes me scratch my head to figure out what this mystery is all about.

 I had a pin which went viral that gave me hundreds of visitors straight for 3 days.
 But after that, all came back to normal.
-In short, I always had a good and bad luck with Pinterest.
+In short, I always had a good and bad relationship with Pinterest.

-But after doing quite a research that includes taking a Pinterest course as well, I came to the conclusion that I was missing a few things that weren’t included in my Pinterest strategy.
+But after doing quite a research that includes taking a Pinterest course as well.
+I came to the conclusion that I was missing a few things that weren’t included in my Pinterest strategy.

 Now, I am not here to talk about choosing a business account, applying SEO & other things.